-Significant Governance Issues in 2021/22 - update
+Significant Governance Issues in 2023/24

-Four governance issues were noted in 2021/2022 annual governance statement.
-All four of the significant governance issues reported upon in 2021/22 have carried forward into the 2022/23 financial year.
-These include Finance (Finance and Financial Resilience), ICT (Digital and Cyber listed below) and Compliance/Regulation and the Recruitment and Retention of staff.
-Updates in relation to these governances' issues are listed below.
+Three governance issues were noted in 2023/2024 annual governance statement.
+Three of the significant governance issues reported upon in 2023/24 have carried forward into the 2024/25 financial year.
+These include Compliance/Regulation, Finance (Finance and Financial Resilience) and ICT (Digital and Cyber listed below).
+Updates in relation to the three governances' issues are listed below.

-Significant Governance Issues in 2022/23
+Significant Governance Issues in 2024/25

-The significant governance issues for 2022/23 have been identified through a review of the Corporate Risk Register, consideration of the Directors and Heads of Service annual assurance declarations and internal audits understanding of the wider control environment of Council.
-The four governance issues identified in 2021/22 have carried forward into 2022/23 with an additional significant governance issue added in relation to industrial relations with the Joint Consultative and Negotiating Committee (JCNC).
-More detail has been provided below in relation to each significant governance issues challenging the Council :
+The significant governance issues for 2024/25 have been identified through a review of the Corporate Risk Register, consideration of the Directors and Heads of Service annual assurance declarations and internal audits understanding of the wider control environment of Council.
+Three governance issues identified in 2023/24 have carried forward into 2024/25 with an additional governance issue added in relation to the recruitment and retention of professional staff.
+More detail has been provided below in relation to each significant governance issues challenging the Council:

-1. Compliance/Regulation
+1. Compliance/Regulation Procurement

-Procurement

 In previous years, the Local Government Auditor has raised issues in relation to procurement.
-The Local Government Auditor noted that procurement procedures had not been followed, including the completion of direct award contract documentation.
-Procurement continues to be identified in the NIAO Audit Strategy 2022/23 as a significant risk.
-Council will continue to monitor progress to ensure the implementation of prior year recommendations.
+The Local Government Auditor noted that procurement procedures were not consistently followed, including instance where, in the case of the highest paid supplier, there was insufficient evidence to confirm that the contracts were awarded in compliance with the Council's procurement policy or that the process was equitable, legal and provided value for money.
+Procurement continues to be identified in the NIAO Audit Strategy 2024/25 as a significant risk.
+The Council is committed to strengthening its procurement governance and ensuring full compliance with established policies and procedures.